monktastic/hackmd/spirituality/nonduality.md

 > Literally everything can be reduced to the **ultimate subject** of experience.

-Object cannot exist without subject, but the ultimate Subject exists independently of objects.
+Objects cannot exist without a subject, but the ultimate Subject exists _independently_ of objects.
+To paraphrase George Orwell's Animal Farm, it is as though _Subject and object are nondual, but the Subject is more nondual_.

 Hakuin:

-> Mind and the objects of mind are one and the same; things and oneself are not two...
+> Mind and the objects of mind are one and the same; things and oneself are not two. [...] the Universal Nature Wisdom manifests itself before your very eyes [...]
 But if the student, having reached this state, were to be satisfied with it, then, as before, he would be living in the deep pit of "fixation in a lesser rank of bodhisattvahood."

-Rob Burbea, perhaps the [clearest expositor of Mahayana in modern times](https://www.reddit.com/r/streamentry/comments/55vryt/insight_rob_burbea_seeing_that_frees/):

-> One time the Buddha went to a group of monks and he basically told them not to see Awareness as The Source of all things. [...]
-This group of monks didn’t want to hear that. [...]
-And similarly, one runs into this as a teacher, I have to say. **This level is so attractive, it has so much of the flavor of something ultimate, that often times people are unbudgeable there.**

 ### Stage 3: No-self (anatman / anatta)

 While stage two is a high (and relatively uncommon) stage of realization, there is still one final (and large) step to take: the subtle asymmetry must dissolve.
 Appearances are indeed consciousness, and _consciousness is seen to be nothing but appearances_.
-"Consciousness" is not a standalone phenomenon, but a simple label for the (utterly miraculous) fact that anything appears at all.
+"Consciousness" is not a standalone phenomenon or "more fundamental than" appearances, but a conventional label for the (utterly miraculous) fact that anything appears at all.

 Zen master Thích Nhất Hạnh (*[The Buddhist Understanding of Reality](https://www.mindfulnessbell.org/archive/2015/01/dharma-talk-the-buddhist-understanding-of-reality-2)*):
 > Without subject, there is no object; without object, there is no subject.
 They manifest at the same time.